What is a home insurance binder?

 It may take some time to receive your policy documents after you purchase a home insurance policy, so a home insurance binder may provide the proof of coverage that your lender needs in order to approve your mortgage.
 A binder also enables you to file a claim should there be a covered incident that occurs before you receive your policy documents.

 However, not all companies issue home insurance binders.
-Insurance providers that use advanced technology can typically issue homeowners policy documents online, usually within a few hours, and that same-day policy document delivery typically eliminates the need for an insurance binder.
+Insurance providers that use advanced technology such as artificial intelligence tools to underwrite policies can typically issue homeowners policy documents online, usually within a few hours, and that same-day policy document delivery typically eliminates the need for an insurance binder.

 What does a home insurance binder include?